Find it Fast

 This post was written by Kara Holmes.
 Kara is a wife and mother, Gretchen’s older sister, and has contributed to many of the Well-Watered Women Bible Studies.
 You can follow along with her on her blog, Chasing Genuine , and you can read more from her in our Ascending Calvary devotion.
 Forgiven to Forgive When […]

-February 14th is a day that is anticipated, and often dreaded, by many women, both married and single.
+the day of love February 14th is a day that is anticipated, and often dreaded, by many women, both married and single.
 The glory placed on the materialism of the day often overshadows the beauty of deep, abiding, perfect love.
-Stores entrances overflow with chocolates and flowers and the waiting time at restaurants is doubled.
-For 22 years of […]
+Stores entrances overflow with chocolates and flowers and the waiting time at restaurants is doubled. […]

 I had a funny interaction yesterday with a kind, well-meaning individual who was trying to offer some encouragement.
 The words didn’t come out as I’m sure they intended when they said, “Rachael, you’ve lost weight!
 You’re starting to look so pretty!”
 I just had to laugh a little because it was meant as a compliment, […]

 Ruth is a story of grace, woven throughout the pages of Scripture, pointing us to Christ – even years before He would come to earth to redeem the lost and save the wayward.
 Ruth is a picture of love, redemption and grace that reminds us of God’s relentless pursuit and unyielding love.
 We often think […]

 I never expected our hyperactive goldendoodle to teach me so much about God’s grace, but He’s funny like that sometimes.
 Lately she keeps going into the yard, throwing herself in the dirt and rolling around.
 She comes in filthy, with bugs and slugs (which are disgusting by the way) and leaves all in her fur. […]